15 Cold Call Opening Lines That Actually Book Meetings

 What Makes a Good Cold Call Opener

-Before diving into specific lines, understand what separates good openers from bad ones.
-Research from Nielsen Norman Group shows you have just 10 seconds to grab a prospect's attention.
-After that, your odds of a successful conversion fall drastically.
+First, know what separates a good opener from a bad one.
+Research from Nielsen Norman Group shows you have about 10 seconds to grab a prospect's attention.
+After that, your odds of converting drop off fast.

 Good openers: